2 FBI agents killed, 3 wounded in Sunrise shooting

 FBI officials said the suspect is dead.

-Sunrise police said the area was safe but warned residents to remain inside their homes.
+Sunrise police said the area was safe but asked nearby residents to remain inside their homes.

-Law enforcement officials told NBC News the suspected shooter was wanted for violent crimes against children.

 Police said Nob Hill Road was closed from Northwest 44th Street to West Oakland Park Boulevard.